 Paula’s mother tried to kill Paula first physically, then mentally and emotionally.
 She would tell Paula she could have or do something she wanted, then take it away so she could watch and listen to Paula cry.

 A childhood injury to Paula’s spine was misdiagnosed for 33 years, leaving Paula disabled as an adult.
-Sitting and standing normally became more and more painful.
-The more Paula stood and sat normally, the more sitting and standing normally became painful.
-The more painful sitting and standing normally became, the more difficulty Paula had earning money.
+Normal sitting and standing became more and more painful.
+The more Paula stood and sat normally, the more normal sitting and standing became painful.
+The more painful normal sitting and standing became, the more difficulty Paula had earning money.

-Paula’s husband killed himself 2 feet away from Paula when their daughter was 8 months old.
+Paula’s husband killed himself 2 feet away from Paula.
+Their daughter was 8 months old.

 The death of Paula’s husband left Paula a disabled single parent.
 She experienced long periods of inadequate medical care.
 Paula’s daughter did not always have the health care she needed.
 Paula and her daughter frequently lived without enough food or heat and endured panic when they did not have enough money to pay their bills.
 As a little girl Paula’s daughter would say, “Of course I can’t have…” and “Of course I can’t do…”

 Paula’s 5 siblings mostly ignored what she said about herself, discounted what she accomplished, and treated her like a trespasser in their lives.
 Paula’s siblings ignored all of her daughter’s tears.